Extracting Color Properties from Tailwind CSS

 Image.png

-The problem with the above code is that it only imports tailwind's default colors, not the colors you define.
+The problem with the above code is that it only gets Tailwind's default colors and cannot get user-defined colors.

-First, let's separate the custom colors into a single variable.
+First, let's separate the custom-applied colors into a single variable.

 const color = {